 Aims of the Learning and Leading programme

-Placements are available for:
+Placements were available for:

-- A Level students: Fully funded geography fieldwork summer schools
+- A Level students: fully funded geography fieldwork summer schools

-- A Level geography teachers: Funded weekend fieldwork master-classes
+- A Level geography teachers: funded weekend fieldwork masterclasses

-- Gap year students: Bursaries and mentoring to support an overseas gap experience
+- Gap year students: bursaries and mentoring to support an overseas gap experience

-- Geography undergraduates: Summer fieldwork apprenticeships
+- Geography undergraduates: summer fieldwork apprenticeships

-Through the programme the Society will:
+Through the programme the Society has: